ahmetkvs/portfolio/README.md

 ## Development Process

 - **Initial Setup:** Project was initialized using Vite with React.
+- **Layout and componentization :** The project's layout was structured with a component-based architecture for better organization and reusability.
+- Key components include:
+  - `Navbar`: Handles navigation and logo, mobile-friendly hamburger menu.
+  - `ThemeSwitchers`: Manages theme and language preferences.
+  - `Header`: Displays the main introduction and call-to-action.
-- ...
+  - `Skills`: Self-explanatory.
+  - `Profile`: Presents profile details and "About Me" information.
+  - `Footer`: Contact information and social links.
+- Layout components like `HomeLayout` were used to structure the main page content.

 ## Future Enhancements

-- Implementing the full portfolio sections (Projects, Skills, Profile).
+- Implementing the projects section.
+- Adding more detailed project descriptions and live demos.
 - Integrating the blog functionality.
-- Adding more detailed project descriptions and live demos.
 - ...

 ---

-**Last Updated:** [22.03.2025]
+**Last Updated:** [26.03.2025]